Rules of Hearts

 - In the first round you may not play a heart or the queen of spades, even if you do not possess any card in the suit of the starting card.

-- Now about 'shooting the moon.'
-Typically it is not good to get penalty cards, but there is a circumstance where it can hugely benefit you!
-If you get ALL the penalty cards (thirteen hearts and the Queen of Spades) then you get zero points and all other players get 26 points each!
-Trying this can be a somewhat tricky move, since if another player gets just one of the hearts you will end up with lots of points.
+- Back to 'shooting the moon.'
+Typically it is not good to get penalty cards, but there is a circumstance where it can hugely benefit you.
+If you get ALL the penalty cards (thirteen hearts and the Queen of Spades) then you get zero points and all other players get 26 points each.
+Trying this can be a somewhat risky move, since if another player gets just one of the hearts you will end up with lots of points.
 Alright, now that we've we've got that down let's play some Hearts!